Colaberry/keymaster/README.md

 This is a Docker container that can be used to generate a closed network of TLS credentials, suitable for use among sets of microservices that only need to (and only *should*) communicate among themselves.

+Note: See docker documentation on how to work with images at: https://docs.docker.com/engine/userguide/dockerizing/

 ## To Use

  1. You'll need a directory to store output.